accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#external-keyboard)).
 1. From the application, successively press each of the printable character keys (lowercase letters a-z, uppercase letters A-Z, numbers 0-9, all symbols such as $,\*,%,! etc. as long as they can be written on the screen).
 1. If the keyboard shortcut is associated with a single component isolated from the screen, check that it can only be activated if the keyboard focus is inside that component.
-1. Otherwise, if an action is triggered, check that there is a configuration item in the application which allows you to
+1. Otherwise, if an action is triggered, check that there is a configuration menu in the application which allows you to
 	- disable these one-touch keyboard shortcuts;
 	- configure these keyboard shortcuts by adding a modifier key (<kbd>Ctrl</kbd>, <kbd>Alt</kbd>, <kbd>Shift</kbd>, etc.).
 1. If this is the case, the criterion is validated.